 She has studied yoga in the service of healing, first with Dr. Jon Kabat-Zinn in 1998 and Nischala Devi, Yoga of the Heart creator in 2006.
 Mary studied with SYT creator Mukunda Stiles 2006-2008; and Fran Ubertini, Viniyoga Therapist and KHYF Teacher Trainer 2009 through the present.
 Structural Yoga Therapists undergo a rigorous two-year 750 hour training that involves extensive studies in anatomy, biomechanics, the application of therapeutic movement, and yogic philosophy, as well as the application of the more subtle aspects of classical yoga and the related field of Ayurveda.

-Mary has been teaching yoga for over a decade and the yoga classes offered through the Sunnyview yoga program are going into the seventh year.
-She also teaches locally in other locations in the Capitol area.
+Mary has been teaching yoga for many years and the classes offered through the Sunnyview yoga program are beginning their second decade.
+She also teaches and offers workshops in other locations in the Capitol area.
 She holds certifications as a Structural Yoga Therapist™, a Structural Yoga Teacher, and a Yoga of the Heart® Teacher.
 Mary’s yoga training is grounded in the classical yoga and healing tradition of Krishnamacharya and culminated in the 750 hour program for Structural Yoga Therapists™, which she completed in 2008.

 In addition, she is a Mindfulness-based Stress Reduction teacher and has taught MBSR groups in the community for a number of years.